Protecting agriculture and the environment from the destructive impact of African lovegrass in the upper Limestone Coast.

 • Helps you meet your responsibility to control African lovegrass on your property under the Landscape South Australia Act 2019.

-• The African Lovegrass Control Program supports landholders with free spot spraying of African lovegrass infestations on their properties.
+• The African Lovegrass Control Program supports landholders with free spraying of African lovegrass infestations on their properties.

 Program details

-• The spot spraying contractors' charges and chemical costs are paid in full by PIRSA and the LC Landscape Board.
+• The spraying contractors' charges and chemical costs are paid in full by PIRSA and the LC Landscape Board.

 • Where possible works will occur prior to seed set and contractors will follow best practice weed and equipment hygiene to prevent infestations being spread.